Tiago-Roxo/BIAS/README.md

 | Body         | 14        | Wild body movement          |

 *ASD-Related actions for ViT-GPT2 model finetuning, grouped by body parts.*

+The following figure shows the overall distribution of ASD actions and pair of actions more commonly associated:

 ![action_action_pair_distribution](images/action_action_pair_distribution.png)
 *Distribution of ASD-related action (left) and pair of actions more commonly associated (right).
 Action labels refer to their numbers in the Table above.*